jac307/MediaArtTutorials/MEDIAART2B06/TechWalks/TW-W1.md

 Check [Available DSLR Cameras](../Cameras.md){:target="_blank"}

 By the end of this session, students should be able to:

-- Operate the **Canon EOS Rebel T4i / T5i / T7i** using a **limited set of camera settings**
+- Generally operate the **Canon EOS Rebel T4i / T5i / T7i** using **limited camera settings**
 - Understand how **framing, composition, focus, and depth of field** are shaped through aperture, ISO, and camera positioning
-- Use a **tripod-based workflow**
-- Read and evaluate images on the camera, and **properly transfer and save files** to a computer
+- Play and check images on the camera, and **properly transfer and save files** to a computer
 - Recognize how **light and contrast** function as primary visual elements in black-and-white photography

-📌 *The goal is not technical mastery of every camera function, but practical control over the required settings overview below*

 ---

 <h3 style="color: darkred;">Camera Anatomy — Getting Familiar (Camera Off)</h3>

-📌 *For this first step, the goal is spatial familiarity — knowing where things are before learning how to use them.*
+📌 *For this first step, the goal is spatial familiarity: knowing where things are before learning how to use them.*

 ---